Copy link URL:

 -30-

-Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are in place for Grand Falls-Windsor Long-term Care Home (Flower Lane) effective, Tuesday, November 25, 2025.
+Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are in place for Central Newfoundland Regional Health Centre (3A, Medical Unit) in Grand Falls-Windsor effective, Tuesday, December 16, 2025.

 Visitation is permitted but the public is being cautioned about the presence of respiratory illness in this area the facility.